 On November 27, 2020 we entered into the Royalty Purchase Agreement with GoldMining, pursuant to which GoldMining caused its applicable subsidiaries to create and issue to us royalty interests and transfer to us certain buyback rights held by its subsidiaries in consideration for 15,000,000 of our common shares.
 See "Item 5.
-Operating and Financial Review and Prospects" for further information
+Operating and Financial Review and Prospects" for further information.

 On June 21, 2021, we entered into an arrangement agreement with Ely, pursuant to which we agreed to acquire all of the issued and outstanding common shares of Ely by way of a statutory plan of arrangement under section 288 of the Business Corporations Act (British Columbia).
 The arrangement became effective on August 23, 2021.
 Pursuant to the arrangement, we acquired all of the issued and outstanding Ely common shares.
 Pursuant to the arrangement, the Ely shares were ultimately transferred by us to 1310560 B.C.
 Ltd., our wholly-owned subsidiary, which amalgamated with Ely, with Ely being the surviving entity thereunder.
-As a result of the completion of the arrangement, Ely has become an indirect wholly-owned subsidiary of ours.
-After pro-rationing and adjustments in accordance with the arrangement, each Ely Share was acquired by us in exchange for 0.2450 of a common share, plus \$0.0001 for Ely shareholders who elected, or were deemed to have elected to receive the share alternative under the arrangement; and 0.099166 of a common share, plus \$0.869053 for Ely shareholders who elected to receive the cash alternative under the arrangement.
+As a result of the completion of the arrangement, each Ely Share was acquired by us in exchange for 0.2450 of a common share, plus \$0.0001 for Ely shareholders who elected, or were deemed to have elected to receive the share alternative under the arrangement; and 0.099166 of a common share, plus \$0.869053 for Ely shareholders who elected to receive the cash alternative under the arrangement.
 See "Item 5.
 Operating and Financial Review and Prospects" for further information.